Join us in celebrating the opening of the NEA!

 NEW: Nature Exploration Area @ Heron’s Head Park

-Inspired by the Children & Nature movement to get kids to unplug and reconnect with the outdoors, the San Francisco Recreation & Park Department and the Port of San Francisco in collaboration with SF Children & Nature are proposing to install a Nature Exploration Area (NEA) at Heron’s Head Park.
+Inspired by the Children & Nature movement to get kids to unplug and reconnect with the outdoors, the San Francisco Recreation & Park Department and the Port of San Francisco in collaboration with SF Children & Nature are installing a Nature Exploration Area (NEA) at Heron’s Head Park.

 What’s a Nature Exploration Area (NEA)?